dcarral/microxchg2016-notes/README.md

 Requirements:

 - Apply a well-thought logging concept
-  Use Thread Contexts / MDCs
+  - Use Thread Contexts / MDCs
-  Define QoS for Log Messages
+  - Define QoS for Log Messages:

-    Log messages may have different QoS
+    - Log messages may have different QoS.
-    Use markers and filters to enable fine-grained routing of messages to dedicated appenders Use filters and lookups to dynamically configure logging
+    - Use markers and filters to enable fine-grained routing of messages to dedicated appenders.
+    - Use filters and lookups to dynamically configure logging.

 - Aggregate logs in different formats from different systems

 - Search & correlate

   Notice that logging has become cheaper and cheaper.
 Nowadays you could potentially log everything, but obviously that's not a good idea.

   If one team builds a project and then another one handles the operational stuff, it's difficult to understand what information you actually need to operate it.
-It's much way easier if you have to handle the system working on production yourself.
+It's way easier if you have to handle the system working on production yourself.

   __Logstash__ provides a great platform to handle (almost) all kinds of logging needs.

   __ELK-Stack__: Elastic Search, Logstash & Kibana

   __Distributed Logstash setup__: Redis is used as a broker.
 Logstash shippers send to local (to them) Redis instances.
 Then a Logstash indexer pulls from the Redis instances, making the data available to Elastic Search.
 Beware!
 If you don't monitor this closely enough, you can go into serious trouble (e.g.: overflooding Redis instances).
 A possible solution might be to use Apache Kafka instead of Redis.
 Kafka requires a Zookeeper cluster to run though.
 So your infrastructure for just logging gets bigger and bigger.
 Be aware of operational costs!

 - Visualize & drill-down (Kibana comes into the game)

   Notice that is considered counter-productive Elastic Search with less than 60GB of memory. (aka have your infrastructure ready for the challenge)

   In the free version of Elastic Search you couldn't filter out private data.
 Elastic Shield is able to filter your data based in authorizations, Greylock for Kibana might come handy too.
 Besides that, at least you could use Logstash to anonymize your data.

 - Alerting

   It might be interesting to filter log stream for alerts.
 Simply achievable by defining rules.
   Be careful when defining rules against log messages.
 Once rules are set, if afterwards you change how log messages are formatted, you're screwed.
-(Important to remark because a lot of developers see logging as something private to the dev. team)
+(Important to remark because a lot of developers see logging as something private to the development team)

 ----
 ----